 October 29, 2019

-With this article, I wanted to look into what it means to be undernourished, the effects it can have on the world, and ask myself and my readers is there anything we can do to help?
+With this article, I wanted to look into what it means to be undernourished, What is the primary cause of global undernutrition and how much of the world suffers from undernourishment?
+Lastly, I wanted to ask myself, and my readers, is there anything we can do to help?
 How can we proactively address this challenge?

 Last year, the Food and Agriculture Organization (FAO) of the United Nations stated that the number of people facing hunger globally has increased over the previous year to reach a horrifying 821 million.4 How is it possible that nearly one billion people, more than one-eighth of the world’s population, don’t have access to a decent food source?
 That’s the highest it has been since 1990.

-Undernutrition, or undernourishment, is categorized by the FAO as being “a state, lasting for at least one year, of inability to acquire enough food, defined as a level of food intake insufficient to meet dietary energy requirements.”4
+Undernourishment, or undernutrition, is categorized by the FAO as being “a state, lasting for at least one year, of inability to acquire enough food, defined as a level of food intake insufficient to meet dietary energy requirements.”4

 Undernutrition makes people, children especially, much more susceptible to disease and death.3

 It is estimated that around 45 percent of mortality among children under 5 years old is linked to undernutrition, and these deaths largely materialize in low- and middle-income countries.3 At the same time, in these same countries and communities, rates of childhood obesity are on the rise, but more on this Double Burden of Malnutrition (DBM) later.

 There are four general categories of undernutrition outlined by the FAO and WHO: stunting, wasting, underweight, and deficiencies in vitamins and minerals.3